-Cunard reports record-breaking bookings in 2024
+Cunard Reports Record-Breaking Bookings in 2024

 News provided byCunard

-SOUTHAMPTON, England, Dec.
+VALENCIA, Calif., Dec.
 3, 2024 /PRNewswire/ -- Cunard has reported record-breaking bookings in 2024, following an exceptional year and the launch of its highly anticipated ship, Queen Anne.
-From 1 January to 31 October this year, Cunard recorded an impressive 73,000 additional guest reservations compared to the same period in 2023, representing a 23% year-on-year increase.
+From January 1 to October 31 this year, Cunard recorded an impressive 73,000 additional guest reservations compared to the same period in 2023, representing a 23% year-on-year increase.

-The arrival of Cunard's newest ship, Queen Anne, in May has been a key factor in this growth alongside the launch of three new cruise programmes in 2024.
-Winter 2026 and summer 2026 itineraries were introduced in March, followed by the winter 2027 programme in October, further driving demand.
+The arrival of Cunard's newest ship, Queen Anne, in May has been a key factor in this growth, alongside the launch of three new cruise programs in 2024.
+Winter 2026 and summer 2026 itineraries were introduced in March, followed by the winter 2027 program in October, further driving demand.

-In addition to international growth, Cunard continues to attract both new and returning travellers.
-From 1 January to 31 October 2024, the brand saw a 49% rise in first-time guests choosing to sail with Cunard compared to the same period in 2023.
+In addition to international growth, Cunard continues to attract both new and returning travelers.
+From January 1 to October 31, 2024, the brand saw a 49% rise in first-time guests choosing to sail with Cunard compared to the same period in 2023.

-For more information about Cunard, or to book a voyage, visit www.cunard.com.
+For more information about Cunard or to book a voyage, contact your Travel Advisor, call Cunard at 1-800-728-6273, or visit www.cunard.com.

+For Travel Advisors interested in further information, please contact your Business Development Manager, visit OneSourceCruises.com, or call Cunard at 1-800-528-6273.

 Social Media